Now they mean it.

 Violators will pay an administrative fee, less than the fine for what had been a misdemeanor.
 But they’ll face tougher scrutiny, Johnson vowed.

 He estimated there could be as many as 10 million polystyrene containers in Minneapolis trash each year.
 The material is essentially not recyclable because it is too hard to clean and there is little market for it.
 Allowing it in trash and recyclable materials adds costs to processing those, Johnson said, because people have to remove it before processing.

 Dozens of other cities around the country have also banned polystyrene containers.

-The measure mandates that restaurants offer customers food only in cups, plates and to-go containers that are easily recyclable or compostable.
+The measure mandates that restaurants offer customers food only in cups, plates, and to-go containers that are easily recyclable.
 Prepackaged food by a manufacturer would be excluded.

-At a public hearing earlier this month, various small-business owners testified in support of the packaging restrictions.
+At a public hearing earlier this month, various small business owners, including the Indian restaurant Gandhi Mahal, testified in support of the packaging restrictions.
 Some opponents who represent the packaging industry, though, told council members that it would take away consumers’ choices and that recycling polystyrene foam is possible.